fasteddy516/CircuitPython_JoystickXL/docs/intro.rst

 This CircuitPython driver simulates a *really big* USB HID joystick device - up to 8 axes, 128 buttons and 4 hat (POV) switches.
-If you want to build a custom game controller with a lot of inputs - *I'm looking at you, space/flight sim pilots and racing sim drivers* - JoystickXL can help.
+If you want to build a custom game controller with a lot of inputs - *I'm looking at you, space/flight sim pilots, racing sim drivers and virtual farmers* - JoystickXL can help.

 **Head over to the** :doc:`Getting Started </start>` **section to dive in!**